-- Bankruptcy proceedings (usually aimed at liquidation of companies) - Restructuring proceedings (aimed at rescue of companies) - Discharge of natural persons (fresh start (FS) and no fresh start (NFS)/recovery plan) - Note: specific rules apply to some corporations e.g. banks, credit unions, insurance companies, as well for small businesses, i.e. "small bankruptcy" ("malý konkurz").
+- Bankruptcy proceedings (usually aimed at liquidation of companies) - Restructuring proceedings (aimed at rescue of companies) - Discharge of natural persons (fresh start (FS) and no fresh start (NFS)/recovery plan) - Preventive restructuring proceedings (public and non-public) - more information will be provided in a separate Survey - Note: specific rules apply to some corporations e.g. banks, credit unions, insurance companies, as well for small businesses, i.e. "small bankruptcy" ("malý konkurz")

-- Restructuring proceedings: management stays in place; an insolvency practitioner (IP) supervises company management and oversees implementation of the approved restructuring plan. - · Bankruptcy: no - Discharge of natural persons: not for a FS, as the IP acts in matters relating to debtor's property.
-Yes for a NFS.
+- Restructuring proceedings: management stays in place; an insolvency practitioner (IP) supervises company management and oversees implementation of the approved restructuring plan - · Bankruptcy: no - Discharge of natural persons: not for a FS, as the IP acts in matters relating to debtor's property.
+Yes for an NFS.

-For bankruptcy proceedings and restructuring proceedings (only available in Slovak) https://ru.justice.sk/
+For bankruptcy proceedings and restructuring proceedings (available also in English) https://ru.justice.sk/